salesforcecli/plugin-deploy-retrieve/messages/deploy.metadata.md

 You must run this command from within a project.

-This command uses source-tracking if support on the org, unless you set the org to not track source when it was created.
+If your org allows source tracking, then this command tracks the changes in your source.
+Some orgs, such as production org, never allow source tracking.
+You can also use the "--no-track-source" flag when you create a scratch or sandbox org to disable source tracking.

 To deploy multiple metadata components, either set multiple --metadata <name> flags or a single --metadata flag with multiple names separated by spaces.
 Enclose names that contain spaces in one set of double quotes.
 The same syntax applies to --manifest and --source-dir.